 CHOW FUN is a faux-Asian, faux-stencil font.
 The stencil gaps give this round, wide-set alphabet a little sparkle.
 It was inspired by a sample of hand lettering identified as “Crooks’ Stencil Designed Alphabet” in Alphabets: Ancient & Modern, compiled by J. B. Russell and published in 1945 by Padell Book Co.
 CHOW FUN was introduced in 2001.
 CHOW FUN 1.5 is an Opentype font with an expanded character set, improved spacing and kerning.

 ALHAMBRA was inspired by the look of Kufi (or Kufic) script, a style of Arabic calligraphy characterized by a square, angular construction.
-The letters are linked, like all Arabic script, but do not have the sweeping curves of Legende and other fonts used to simulate Arabic.
-A second font, Alhambra Deep, has a double-thick baseline.
-To get the feel of right-to-left script, I have created alternate characters and swashes.
-The Arabic alphabet does not include vowels, which are recorded as dots and other diacritical marks adjacent to the consonants.
-I have alluded to these in the strategic dots and accent… continued
+The letters are linked, like all Arabic script, but do not have the sweeping curves of Legende and other fonts commonly used to simulate Arabic.
+A second font, ALHAMBRA DEEP, has a double-thick baseline.
+The Arabic alphabet is written from right to left and does not include vowels, which are recorded as dots and other diacritical marks.
+I have included features to better suggest the texture of Arabic script; check the Read Me file for easy details.
+The… continued

 This font is called 12 TO THE MOON, after the movie of the same name.
 Not sure what you would ever do with it, but I had fun making it and working with it.
 The movie is one of very many black-and-white 1950s sci-fi movies that would end up on Mystery Science Theater 3000.
 Three times a strange message appears on the screen on the ship, like the animation on this page.
 Luckily, the ship’s “astrophotographer and pharmacist” (played by Michi Kobi, left) is able to translate it.
 The alien language translation thing is always problematic; one could fill a… continued